the-anna-project/annad/doc/roadmap/README.md

 ---

 ### make Anna able to find the balance
-A ballance system describes the amount of impulses and how harmonic or extreme the distribution of these currently is within the system.
+A ballance system describes the amount of signals and how harmonic or extreme the distribution of these currently is within the system.
 That way the state of an organism can be represented.
-Extremes of impulse occurrence cause the organism to die.
+Extremes of signal occurrence cause the organism to die.
 Extremes can be seen as low or high.
 See the concept about [the balance system](/doc/evaluation/imagination.md#balance_system).